 SSCC will assign all CCP students an academic advisor.
 Students should meet with their advisor prior to registration of each semester.

-Students are permitted to participate in the CCP program during the fall and spring semesters.
+Students are permitted to participate in the CCP program during the fall, spring, and summer semesters.

 The state of Ohio requires any male student between the ages of 18 and 26 to be registered with Selective Service to be eligible for in-state residency (for tuition purposes) at Ohio public colleges and universities.
 Male students who turn 18 while taking classes as a CCP student must register immediately for Selective Service or their residency status will be changed to out-of-state and they will be responsible for the additional out-of-state charges.